atuel96/hp-greedy-bayesian-optimization/README.md

 Best Validation Error 1.990e-05
 ```

+You can open [this notebook](notebooks\optimize-reduced-basis\03-2d-optimization.ipynb) to run this example.

 ### Order of Seed Indices

 As mentioned before, the order of `q_index` and `chi_index` should be respected.